Modify Detection Rules

 Add exceptions

-You can add exceptions to detection rules to modify the rule action and the priority of investigations created by the rule for specific users, assets, IP addresses, etc. For example, you may want to add exceptions to:
+You can add exceptions to modify the rule action and priority of investigations created by the rule for specific users, assets, IP addresses, etc.

 Step 1: Open the rule details panel

-1. From the Detection Rule Library tab, find and select the detection rule for which you want to add an exception.
-The Rule Details page opens.
+1. From the Detection Rule Library, find and select the detection rule you want to add an exception for.
+The rule details panel opens.

 2. Click the Exceptions tab.

-You can hover over desired key value pairs and click the Add key-value pair to exception button to automatically add them to your exception.
-If you would like to edit these key-value pairs, or add new ones, you can do so in Step 4: Add key-value pairs.
+After expanding an alert or event payload, you can click Add key-value pair to exception to automatically add them to your exception.
+If you would like to edit these key-value pairs or add new ones, you can do so in Step 4.

 Step 3: Select an exception-level Rule Action and Priority

-Select an exception-level rule action from the dropdown options to determine how InsightIDR should react when your exception conditions are met.
-This setting will override the rule-level action of the detection rule.
+Select an exception-level Rule Action from the dropdown menu to determine how InsightIDR should react when your exception conditions are met.
+This setting overrides the rule-level action of the Detection Rule.

 Step 4: Define exception logic